 All puppies are nursing well and Molly is being a super mom.
-She loves being a mom so much that we have a hard time getting her away from them to go out to potty!
 Currently, she’s enjoying “breakfast in bed” so that she doesn’t have to leave her puppies to eat and drink!

 See pictures below.
-The girls are in the Pink, Purple, Yellow, and Teal collars.
-Boys are in Blue, Red, and Orange.
+The girls are in the Pink, Purple, Yellow, and Green collars.
+Boys are in Blue and Red.
 Scroll down below the pictures to read about what we do with puppies at this age and where they are developmentally.

 The average newborn Golden Retriever puppy weighs about 14 ounces.
 They are totally dependent on their moms.
 Their eyes and ears are closed and they depend on their already developing sense of smell to find their moms.
 They cannot walk, but rather scoot around on their bellies.

 During these first days, the mom is the primary caretaker.
 In fact, usually the moms are hesitant to leave the box even for potty breaks.
 The mom will not only keep them fed, but cleans them as well.

 However, young puppies need us humans for the best possible chance of surviving and thriving.
 We take turns keeping watch over the puppies for the first two weeks, including overnight.
 Puppies are so small at this age that without supervision, it is very common for the mom to accidentally lay on one of them.